International Solar Alliance led by India, UAE, France: How it could change our world

 How will ISA change the world?

+Accelerating the transition to a sustainable energy future has one key benefit: reducing greenhouse gas emission, thus helping address climate change.

-However, achieving its goals will require a sustained commitment from member countries and the private sector to invest in solar energy infrastructure and to promote sustainable energy practices.
+However, achieving its goals will require a sustained commitment from member countries and the private sector to invest in solar energy infrastructure, research and development and to promote sustainable energy practices.